arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-azure-iot-tutorial-en/content.md

 - **Integration with Azure IoT Hub:** We illustrated the process of configuring the definitions in the `iot_configs.h` file, which manages Wi-Fi connection and communication with Azure IoT Hub.
 - **Code Customizations:** We provided guidance on further customizing the code, including adjusting the telemetry message sending interval and modifying the simulated data sent to Azure IoT.

 The tutorial provides a detailed guide to connect Arduino Opta to Azure IoT, allowing the secure and reliable transmission of data.
 This is just a starting point, and further customizations can be made based on the specific needs of the project.
-Hoping that this tutorial has been helpful and has contributed to understanding the integration of Arduino Opta with Azure IoT.
+In case you want to dig deeper into the Azure IoT technology, check the [Azure IoT official documentation](https://learn.microsoft.com/en-us/azure/iot/).